 Here’s some useful tips and examples:

 Adjust the colour spectrum to the one that performs best in the target culture.
-Asian cultures like bright colours: some of their websites and apps might look too shiny for us in the west.
-Red has different meaning in different cultures.
+Asian cultures like bright colours: some websites and apps may appear visually intense to Western audiences.
+Red has different meanings across cultures.
 In China it means joy, while in Japan it means danger and anger.

 Try to have a look at commonly used websites and apps from a culture, and choose an image or a design that fits that culture.